michelp/hillisp/README.md

 can be dispatched in parallel.
-While the first two kernels complete the interpreter does garbage collection, and queues up the next kernel to run, the '+' kernel which waits until the 'fill' kernels complete before adding the two xectors together, yielding a third xector containing the result.
+While the first two kernels complete the interpreter does garbage collection, and queues up the next kernel to run, the '+' kernel which waits until the 'fill' kernels complete before adding the two xectors together.
+This finally yields a third xector containing the result of one million integers set to value '7'.

 Xectors are allocated using CUDA [Unified Memory](http://devblogs.nvidia.com/parallelforall/unified-memory-in-cuda-6/).